Great South Wall

-The Great South Wall (Balla an Bhulla Theas) (also sometimes called the South Bull Wall), at the Port of Dublin, extends from the tip of the Poolbeg peninsula more than four kilometres out into Dublin Bay.
-It was the world's longest sea wall at the time of its construction and remains one of the longest in Europe.
+The Great South Wall (Balla an Bhulla Theas) (also sometimes called the South Bull Wall) is a sea wall at the Port of Dublin, Ireland.
+It extends from the tip of the Poolbeg peninsula more than four kilometres out into Dublin Bay.
+It was the world's longest sea wall at the time of its construction in the 18th century and remains one of the longest in Europe.
 It faces the newer Bull Wall, and has one of four port lighthouses at its end.

 History

 Background

-Dublin Bay had a long-running problem with silting, notably at the mouth of the River Liffey, and held major sand banks, notably the North Bull and South Bull (both hard sand dry at low water), to either side of the Liffey mouth, along with the Kish Bank over 11 km out to sea.
+Dublin Bay had a long-running problem with silting at the mouth of the River Liffey, and held major sand banks known as the North Bull and South Bull (both hard sand dry at low water), to either side of the Liffey mouth, along with the Kish Bank over 11 km out to sea.
 Between the North and South Bulls, a sand bar existed, rising over time, limiting access to the city quays.

 Furthermore, the shape of the Liffey estuary was rather different from the present day, with the river channel not fully enclosed, much of Pearse Street (then Lazey Hill) running along the shore, which then bent sharply south, running in a diagonal to Irishtown, with Ringsend being a narrow sand spit projecting north into the bay.